German Animal Welfare Regulation for the Protection of Dogs

 Form "Special examination"

-Further information about the VDH stress test, which is offered by the VDH member clubs, can be found here.
+Further information about the VDH exercise test, which is offered by the VDH member clubs, can be found here

 2. Checks at the show